hugros-93/agentic-art/README.md

     y=0,
     width=1024,
     height=768,
-    fill="#F28C28"
+    fill="#F28C28",
+    z_index=0,
+    opacity=1.0
 )
 ```

-and additional shapes.

-The important distinction is that the Artist generates **operations**, not pixels.
+The Artist generates **drawing operations**, not pixels.

+The Artist prompt deliberately does not hard-code a list of drawing capabilities.
+The MCP tool schemas are the authoritative source of available operations and arguments.

 ---